Students are expected to attend all classes, laboratories, and shops as scheduled unless there is a compelling reason to be absent.

-Student work load for a course should be estimated according to the following formula: two hours of outside preparation for every one hour of lecture and one hour of outside preparation for every two to three hours of laboratory.
-Any course syllabus that indicates different preparation times takes precedence over this general requirement.
+Student workload for a course should be estimated according to the following formula: Two hours of outside preparation for every one hour of lecture and one hour of outside preparation for every two to three hours of laboratory time.
+Any course syllabus that indicates different preparation times than these takes precedence over this general instruction.

 Change of Major/Program

 Students may declare and/or change a program of study at any time during the term in which they are enrolled.
 Prior to changing their major, students are strongly encouraged to meet with an academic advisor in the Advising & Testing office and the Financial Aid Office to discuss the impact changing a course of study will have on an educational plan.
 A change in major places students under the academic and curriculum requirements of their new program as published in the current college catalog.
 The form can be found at www.ppcc.edu/records/change-of-major.

 Credit by Examination